Jon Moss: Culture Club – reunion (2011–2021)

 Moss did not appear at Culture Club's concerts in Dubai and Sydney in December 2011, due to a back injury which required surgery.
 Despite rumours that the reunion project had been shelved, Boy George said in a March 2012 interview with Danny Baker on BBC Radio 5 that their new album would be released in 2013.

 Meanwhile, Moss had been drumming with Mad Dog Bites, alongside Martin French (vocals), Godfrey Old (harmonica), Peter Noone (bass) and Conrad Blakemore (guitar).

 In the Red Nose Day '13 at Whiteleys, Moss sang with the Rock Choir, helping them to raise funds for Comic Relief.

 In 2014, Culture Club began recording a new album that was originally named Tribes.
 The Tribes sessions were recorded in Spain and documented in the film From Karma to Calamity which aired on BBC Four.
 In July 2018, it was announced that the sessions had been reworked as Life and that the album was to be released on 26 October 2018 and credited to "Boy George and Culture Club".

 In early 2018, Moss formed pop band Ridiculous together with the Cross bassist Peter Noone and film score composer Erran Baron Cohen.
 The band's debut performance took place at The Dublin Castle, Camden, London.

 Culture Club toured the US and Europe from June to December 2018 in support of their Life album, along with supporting acts the B-52s, Tom Bailey (formerly of Thompson Twins) and Belinda Carlisle (Europe dates only).
 Moss was originally part of the line-up, but was replaced by Garrison Brown.

 In December 2019, Moss filed a writ at London's High Court naming the band trio as defendants.
 Moss' lawyers say he was told to "take a break" by manager Paul Kemsley; Moss demanded nearly £200,000 in missing payments and a share of profits.
+In 2023, the band trio agreed to end the dispute and pay Moss £1.75M.

 Moss officially left Culture Club in May 2021.

 Personal life

 Moss grew up with his brother David Moss, who went on to become an IT teacher at Stoke College independent school.
+Moss was born at Clapham Jewish Boys Home in South London and was raised Jewish.
+The band Culture Club was named after the fact that its members all had distinct cultural backgrounds, including Jamaican, English, and Jewish.

 Moss has three children with his former wife, Barbara Savage.

 Moss had an intimate relationship with Boy George during the height of Culture Club's popularity, although it was not public knowledge at the time.
 Their affair came to an end in 1986.
 The relationship was portrayed in Worried About the Boy, a drama film shown on BBC2.